 A Texas-to-California drive is one epic road trip with a ton of unique sites to see.
-I’ve done this drive twice but on two different routes, one sticking south along the southern border and one through Northern Texas, going through Amarillo to visit the famed Route 66 attraction, Cadillac Ranch.
+I’ve done this drive twice but on two different routes, one sticking south along the southern border and one through Northern Texas, going through Amarillo to visit the famed Route 66 attractions.

-I love an epic road trip cruising along the wide open road, with fun outdoor activities, great things to experience, quirky sites to see, and vast scenic landscapes in every direction.
-Driving from Texas to California allows you to see some of the most stunning and popular attractions in the Southwestern United States, from hot springs and ghost towns to the Golden Gate Bridge and National Parks.
+Driving from Texas to California allows you to see some of the most stunning and iconic attractions in the Southwestern United States, from hot springs and ghost towns to the Golden Gate Bridge and National Parks.
 No matter your final destination in California, a Texas to California road trip through America’s southwest should be high on your bucket list!

 Where Should I Start and End my Texas to California Road Trip?